dr-guangtou/daily_astroph/astroph-1903.md

   * Specifically, we measure the mean value of the projected total mass of our cluster sample within 10 (20)% of R200c to be 0.13 (0.32) of M200c, with a remarkably small scatter of 5 (6)%.

 * [From 'bathtub' galaxy evolution models to metallicity gradients](https://arxiv.org/abs/1903.05105)
+  * 1-D chemical evolution formalism: We fit analytical models against the metallicity radial profiles of low-redshift star-forming galaxies in the mass range log(M⋆/M⊙) = [9.0-11.0]
+  * we take into account inside-out disc growth and add physically-motivated prescriptions for radial gradients in star formation efficiency (SFE).
+  * The parameters describing the disc assembly timescale are not strongly constrained from the metallicity profiles, while useful constrains are obtained for the SFE (and its radial dependence) and the outflow loading factor.
+  * The inferred outflow loading factor is found to decrease with stellar mass, going from nearly unity at log(M⋆/M⊙) = 9.0 to close to zero at log(M⋆/M⊙) = 11.0

 * [A Compact Jet at the Infrared Heart of the Prototypical Low-Luminosity AGN in NGC 1052](https://arxiv.org/abs/1903.05108)
   * NGC1052一直到0.5 pc上都不能被分解开，可能来自于compact jet: This is in line with non-thermal emission from a compact jet, a scenario further supported by a number of evidences: the broken power-law shape of the continuum distribution in the radio-to-UV range; the ∼4% degree of polarisation measured in the nuclear mid-IR continuum, together with the mild optical extinction (AV∼1mag); and the "harder when brighter" behaviour of the X-ray spectrum, indicative of self-Compton synchrotron radiation.